leonardslog/10x_multiome_analysis/README.md

                   de.method = 'wilcox')
 saveRDS(cellannotation_microcebus,file = "singleR_microcebus_cellannotation.Rds")
 ```
-I visualized cell x gene expression patterns were visualized with ```pheatmap```.
+Cell x gene expression patterns were visualized with functions from the `pheatmap` library.
 ```
-library(pheatmap)
 plotScoreHeatmap(cellannotation_microcebus)
 plotDeltaDistribution(cellannotation_microcebus, ncol = 4, dots.on.top = FALSE)
 ```
-Finally, I added these annotations to the original (and now very large) Seurat object's metadata to faciliate comparison of celltype annotations.
+Finally, these annotations could be added to the original (and now very large) Seurat object's metadata to faciliate comparison of celltype annotations.
 ```
 rownames(cellannotation_microcebus)[1:5] # make sure you have cell IDs data <- Seurat::AddMetaData(data, cellannotation_microcebus$pruned.labels, col.name = 'SingleR_annt_microcebus_ref')
 saveRDS(data,file = "multiome_data_final.Rds")
 ```
 As one might expect, the majority of the cells are identified as oligodendroctyes, but 38% of the cells are assigned to either neurons (not subdivided as in MapMyCells) or astrocytes.
-Thee MapMyCells WMB annotations and the SingleR Microcebus annotations do not have perfectly congruent celltypes, but between both strategies there is high similarity in number of assignments to either oligodendrocytes or OPCs (MMC-WMB = 9098, SingleR-Mm = 10258), as well as the labeling of either astrocytes or ependymal cells (MMC-WMB = 1407, SingleR-Mm = 1588).
+Thee MapMyCells WMB annotations and the SingleR Microcebus annotations do not have perfectly congruent celltypes, but between both strategies there is similarity in number of assignments to either oligodendrocytes or OPCs (MMC-WMB = 9098, SingleR-Mm = 10258), as well as the labeling of either astrocytes or ependymal cells (MMC-WMB = 1407, SingleR-Mm = 1588).
 Furthermore, 303 cells were also pruned during the SingleR prediction due to low quality annotation.

 ```
 microcebus_annotations <- readRDS("singleR_microcebus_cellannotation.Rds")